Executive Board Chair

-During Shirley’s eight years as mayor, she was known for her collaborative approach to solving tough urban problems and to enlisting a broad range of support from Atlanta residents, regional business and civic leaders building on her experience as a Cabinet official in the administrations of Mayors Maynard Jackson and Andrew Young.
-Her many successes as mayor include advocating ethics reform, overhauling municipal government financial and management operations, adopting multiple year budget practices, launching the Atlanta BeltLine initiative, planning and executing over $5 billion in airport and water infrastructure improvements, leading the acquisition of the Morehouse College Collection of Martin Luther King Jr.’s Papers, creating the Atlanta Regional Commission on Homelessness, and developing successful business and public sector partnerships and alliances.
-Her signature Mayor’s Youth Program provided internships and over $6 million in financial aid to nearly 4,000 Atlanta college students.
-Aside from her role as a public official, Shirley’s community service spans over 40 years in Atlanta, and includes her active participation in programs for the arts, homelessness, community development and higher education.
+During her eight years, the city experienced unprecedented growth and afforded Franklin the opportunity to partner and collaborate with many local and regional leaders in addressing policy challenges, which included urban planning, economic development and infrastructure.
+She is best known for advocating for and tackling major government operations and ethics reform, launching the Atlanta Beltline, planning and executing over $5 billion in airport and water infrastructure improvements, leading the acquisition of the Morehouse College Collection of Martin Luther King Jr. Papers, launching the Regional Commission on Homelessness and developing successful business and public sector partnerships and alliances.
+Aside from her role as a public official, her community service spans nearly 40 years in Atlanta and includes her active participation in the arts, homelessness and higher education.

 Carol R. Naughton

 Carol Redmond Naughton is the President and Interim CEO of Purpose Built Communities, a non-profit organization dedicated to improving racial equity, economic mobility and health outcomes in communities across the country.
 Purpose Built works to improve neighborhoods so that they become platforms that support families working to improve their lives.
 Building on the framework developed during the revitalization of Atlanta’s East Lake neighborhood, Purpose Built Communities works with local leaders to help them plan, implement and sustain holistic neighborhood revitalization initiatives that create healthy neighborhoods that include broad, deep and permanent pathways to prosperity for low income families.